compsci201/compsci201.github.io/percolation/1-ipercolate.md

 ####isOpen and isFull

-These should both be one-line, O(1) methods. <b> Unlike PercolationDFS, for our solution, cells which are considered full by isFull are also considered open by isOpen.
-That is, if isFull(i, j) is true, then isOpen(i, j) must be true.</b>
+These should both be one-line, O(1) methods. <b> Unlike PercolationDFS, for our solution, cells which are considered full by <code>isFull</code> are also considered open by <code>isOpen</code>.
+That is, if <code>isFull(i, j)</code> is true, then <code>isOpen(i, j)</code> must be true.</b>

-This may seem confusing, but it makes writing PercolationDFS and PercolationUF respectively much easier - for DFS, not being able to consider cells open and full at the same time is more convenient, but for union-find, the opposite is more convenient.
+This may seem confusing, but it makes writing <code>PercolationDFS</code> and <code>PercolationUF</code> respectively much easier - for DFS, not being able to consider cells open and full at the same time is more convenient, but for union-find, the opposite is more convenient.

 ####Percolates